digitalsanity/recalbox-in-docker/README.md

 3. If a RECALBOX folder pops up during install, close it.
 4. Logout and back in or reboot
 5. Launch Recalbox from desktop (Media/Games)

+Run ./install.sh again at any time to update recalbox to the latest version.
+Your settings/files/add-ons will be retained in $HOME/recalbox-share/

 # Debugging steps